awwright/http-progress/README.md

 If the final headers have been written but the payload transfer was interrupted, the client may additionally use the `Content-Location` header as already defined.

+## Node.js Proof-of-Concept

+This includes a proof-of-concept written for Node.js.
+As of Node.js v12.4.0, a patch is required to expose headers in 1xx intermediate status requests.

+* demo/httpd.js - Server implementing resumable requests, the byteranges PATCH type, and progress of long-running responses.
+For testing purposes, POST requests are reset after 200000 bytes.

 ## Example